 The item offers an extra strong output packed with gain to saturate your tone with a fresh dose of thump and aggression.
 The listed features allow the product to extend the magnetic boundaries and give you the feel of genuine low notes.
 Essentially, if you play a 7- or 8-string guitar, these are possibly the best passive pickups for metal on the entire list.

-Apart from a fair price tag, which typically goes under $100, the item is surprisingly versatile and not at all just about the chug.
+Apart from a fair price tag, the item is surprisingly versatile and not at all just about the chug.
 The clean notes provided through this product are crisp and free of unwanted crackle, which is perfect for more progressive players.

-What’s the Difference Between Active and Passive Pickups?
+Difference Between Active and Passive Pickups for Metal

 We figured that as a conclusion we address this frequently asked question: the difference between passive and active guitar pickups.